-He stepped forward, up to the bars of his cage.
+Lightsong stepped forward, moving up to the bars of his cage.
 He saw pain and tears in the God King’s face, and somehow understood them.
 He did love her.
 Lightsong had seen the same thing in Siri’s eyes.
 She had somehow come to care for the man who was to oppress her.

 “You are my emperor,” Lightsong whispered.
 “And Lord of the Gods.”

-They forced the God King face down on the stones.
-One of the priests raised his sword.
+The Phan Khal men forced the God King face down on the stones.
+One of the priests raised a sword.
 The God King’s legs jutted out, his feet toward Lightsong.

-I have seen the Void, he realized.
+I have seen the Void, he thought.
 And I came back.
 I understand now.

-He reached through the bars and touched the God King’s legs.
-One of the fake priests looked up with alarm.
+And then, Lightsong reached through the bars and touched the God King’s legs.
+A fake priest looked up with alarm.

 Lightsong met the man’s eyes, then smiled broadly.